yuki-devtek/NFT_Staking_DApp/README.md

 <!-- ABOUT THE PROJECT -->

-# KryptoPunks NFT Staking Dapp
+# NFT Staking Dapp

-This is a modern NFT project, the dapp allows users to mint their KryptoPunks NFT and stake them to receive staking rewards in the form of our own ERC20 token named  KryptoPunkToken (KPT).
+This is a modern NFT project, the dapp allows users to mint their NFT and stake them to receive staking rewards in the form of our own ERC20 token.

 ### Built With